intel/intel-extension-for-pytorch/docs/tutorials/features/graph_optimization.md

 ### Folding
-Stock PyTorch provids constant propagation and BatchNormalization folding.
+Stock PyTorch provides constant propagation and BatchNormalization folding.
 These optimizations are automatically applied to the jit model by invoking `torch.jit.freeze`.
 Take the Resnet50 as an example:

 [//]: # (marker_feature_graph_optimization_folding)
 [//]: # (marker_feature_graph_optimization_folding)

 If the model owner does not invoke the `torch.jit.freeze`, the `BatchNormalization` still exists on the graph.
-Otheriwse, the `BatchNormalization` will be folded on the graph to save the compuation and then improve the performance.
+Otherwise, the `BatchNormalization` will be folded on the graph to save the computation and then improve the performance.
 Refer to the [Constant Folding Wikipedia page](https://en.wikipedia.org/wiki/Constant_folding) for more details.